-For the 2024 cookie season, council will ONLY be offering Council Gift of Caring.
-Troop Gift of Caring has been eliminated in order to streamline Gift of Caring options, making this part of the program simpler.
+Council will continue to implement the Council Gift of Caring program only.
+Troop Gift of Caring was eliminated during the 2024 cookie season in order to streamline Gift of Caring options, making this part of the program simpler.
 New to the Cookie Program?
 Don't worry - we will cover Gift of Caring in this manual and during our Volunteer Cookie Trainings!
-We also have a new Gift of Caring level in our cookie rewards!
-There is a reward item to recognize those awesome Gift of Caring donations.
+There are also reward items to recognize those awesome Gift of Caring donations.